 - A. Develop a close advising relationship with your department advisor. - B. Take courses essential to your degree program.
-Veterans or eligible persons cannot receive VA benefits for courses that are not essential to their degree program or for repeating courses in which they already have credit (C grade or better). - C. A student receiving VA benefits is required to make satisfactory academic progress by maintaining a minimum overall 2.0 GPA on hours attempted at AUM.
-Students not making satisfactory academic progress as stated above will jeopardize their VA benefits.
+Veterans or eligible persons cannot receive VA benefits for courses that are not essential to their degree program or for repeating courses in which they already have credit (C grade or better). - C. A student receiving VA benefits is required to make satisfactory academic progress by maintaining a minimum overall 2.0 GPA on hours attempted at AUM. hours attempted at AUM.
+This measure becomes effective when the student has attempted 24 hours at AUM.
+Students not making satisfactory academic progress as stated above will have their VA benefits terminated. - D. Students who fail to meet satisfactory academic progress may appeal the termination by following the appeal process found at www.aum/admissions/financial-information/veteran-services.